Vixel2006/vixel2006/README.md

 🔹 **transformers** - Open-Source contribution to the huggingface transformers module, working on fixing bugs and implementing new features.

-🔹 **GRF** - A new fusion architecture that can do effiecent fusion and scale linearly with number of modalties for limited compute tasks like in robotics and self-driving cars.

 🔹 **PoktAid** - A mobile application for ai-assested first aid completely offline for medical reasons.

 ---